alexbruckner/Clear4j/readme.md

 TODO
 ====
-* exception test cases for missing method declarations with proper errors saying which ones are missing.
-* workflow to stay local - only make remote function calls.
 * each processor queue should handle messages specific to the processor rather than having a deal with workflow schema as currently done in WorkflowProcessor.
+* workflow to stay local - only make remote function calls?
 * check whether finished remote functions update the instruction status correctly in the workflow. (works locally)
 * fork-join support in workflow
 * example blogsite. initially show workflow in controller that saves a blog entry. then make that workflow into one processor that is called.